-We have all seen teams that lack effectiveness and often times it is the result of a strong leader that has to have things their way and are reluctant (at best) to take suggestions form anyone.
+We have all seen teams that lack effectiveness and often times it is the result of a strong leader that has to have things their way and are reluctant (at best) to take suggestions from anyone.
 They see their responsibility as giving orders to their team and the team members are present only to follow orders.
-Those team member become frustrated and resentful of the situation, and usually only put out a half-hearted effort with little concern for quality, just get the job done.
+Those team members become frustrated and resentful of the situation, and usually only put out a half-hearted effort with little concern for quality, just get the job done.

 Team leaders must build their people.
 This means valuing them, listening to them and being open enough to take suggestions both for the team and personally.
 When a person feels safe to make contributions and valued as an intricate part of the team there will be mutual respect and admiration for each team member.
-But it start with the example of the leader.
+But it starts with the example of the leader.

 Another key element in team building is for the team leader to serve the team.
 A lot is said and written these days on servant leadership, and it is growing in popularity- and rightly so.
-But often times we shy aware from the root word, serve.
+But oftentimes we shy aware from the root word, serve.

 Team leaders need to serve their team members.
 That means working to make sure they have all they need to do their job to the best of their ability.
 It may also mean investing in those team members so they can expend their abilities.
 Team leaders need to consider their team and how they can best get the best effort from each one.
 And that means looking at each individual and recognizing their contributions and talents.
 It also means going out of the way to make sure the individual team members are growing in ways that will benefit the individual and the team.
 Quite simply- team leaders need to make sure that they are building the people on their team.

 Several years ago I worked at a shipping counter for an animal health company.
 Charlie and I worked the counter shipping small packages UPS.
-We worked fantastic together.
+We worked fantastically together.
 When demands were high together we could ship as many as three hundred packages.
 Each package would have to be individually weighed, and labeled, but we succeeded amazingly well.
 After a time we both got promoted to different positions.

-Reflecting back, I think there were several reasons.
+Reflecting back, I think there were several reasons productivity changed.
 Charlie and I became best friends.
-He had worked there much longer than I but when I was chosen to work with him he never treated me like he was the leader.
+He had worked there much longer than I. However, when I was chosen to work with him he never treated me like he was the leader.
 He never through his authority around, but treated me like an equal.
-He was always ready to listen to my suggestions, and felt free to confront me when I needed it, but not in power, but genuine concern for me and the job we were doing together.
+He was always ready to listen to my suggestions and felt free to confront me when I needed it.
+This wasn’t done through power.
+Charlie had a genuine concern for me and the job we were doing together.

 Know them, receive from them, and serve them.
 Pulling people to come and join is much more effective than pushing them in a direction you have chosen for them.

 Team Building Is Like Target Practice

-I’m not much of a marksman, but I have know several.
+I’m not much of a marksman, but I have known several.
 My brother-in-law is a crack shot.
 My dad and he were deer hunting and Larry, my bro-in-law, was riding in a small trailer being pulled by a tractor.
 They were heading out in the woods to their hunting sites.
 As they crossed a pipeline going north, two deer, a buck and a doe crossed going south.
 Larry saw the deer out of the corner of his eye, with the tractor moving and the deer walking the opposite direction, he turned, drew a bead on the buck and dropped it with one shot.
-HE was using a lever action 30/30 and, if you know what that means, then you realize how great of a shot that was.
+HE was using a lever-action 30/30 and, if you know what that means, then you realize how great of a shot that was.
 In fact, you have to be pretty confident in your ability to use a saddle gun to go deer hunting the thick Ozark hills of Southern Missouri.

 Some of the same elements that make a great marksman are the same for team building.
-First you have to know your target, then you have to have the right equipment, and then you need the confidence to put the two together.
+First, you have to know your target, then you have to have the right equipment, and then you need the confidence to put the two together.

 Each team needs to have a specific purpose, and the more defined that is the better.
 A shotgun is good for rabbits and turkeys, where rifles are suited better for deer and squirrels.
 But even within that description more needs to be defined.
-Smaller caliber guns a fine for smaller animals, but larger caliber is necessary for larger animals.
+Smaller caliber guns a fine for smaller animals, but the larger caliber is necessary for larger animals.
 The 22 for squirrels would do little to drop a deer, while my dad’s 9 MM deer gun would destroy a squirrel or other small prey.
 The 20 gauge shotgun was fine for squirrels, but he eventually got a 12 gauge more suitable for his turkey hunting trips.
-Likewise with team building, to not only have a purpose but to have it defined well enough to be considered a target, or goal, will help determined the effectiveness of the team.
+Likewise with team building, to not only have a purpose but to have it defined well enough to be considered a target, or goal, will help determine the effectiveness of the team.

 I remember the Christmas I got my first BB gun.
 I wanted a .22, but I got this BB gun.
 I was excited and disappointed at the same time.
 That afternoon I headed out in the woods.
 As I was leaving the house my favorite Aunt came by and asked what I was hunting.
-I simply replied anything that moves.
+I simply replied to anything that moves.
 Here was the problem, first my goal was too broad, and second my equipment wasn’t sufficient for most things that moved.
 I’m lucky I didn’t come across a bobcat or coyote.

-First you must know your goal, then make sure you have the right equipment.
+First, you must know your goal, then make sure you have the right equipment.
 In team building that can mean a number of things.
 One is that you must make sure you have the right people on the team.
 The team selection should be a result of the goal, or purpose.
 Once the goal(s) has been set then you can decide on the special skill sets that are needed to reach the goal in the most effective and efficient manner.
-Too often we have teams and then come up with the purpose or goals- this is backwards.
+Too often we have teams and then come up with the purpose or goals- this is backward.
 A hunter wouldn’t go buy a gun and then decide what he was going to hunt.
 The prey (goal) comes first, then the selection of the right equipment.
 When a need presents itself, then the team to address that need can be selected to make sure the right people, the most qualified for that purpose are put in place to handle the project the best way possible.

 Now here is the critical part.
 What has been said is nothing new.
 The real problem is putting it together.
-Often times within corporations the teams are set, the division are made, the departments have been decided; the people are already on teams.
-A project comes up and it is given to a team, usually the best one suited, although I have also seen things given to the team less busy, and away we go.
+Often times within corporations the teams are set, the division is made, the departments have been decided; the people are already on teams.
+A project comes up and it is given to a team, usually, the best one suited, although I have also seen things given to the team less busy, and away we go.
 The problem is- is that the best more effective and efficient way to handle the problem?
 That is an important, imperative question that needs to be asked and answered.
 And the answer may mean we need to redraw the lines, re-divide the groups.
 So that we understand the goals, choose the right talent set to address it, and then have the courage to make changes necessary to make it happen.